-The continuing volatility in the energy markets has intensified price competition and added to our difficulty in reducing net customer attrition.
+The continuing volatility in the energy markets can intensify price competition and add to our difficulty in reducing net customer attrition.
+Warmer than normal weather can also contribute to an increase in attrition as customers perceive less need for a full service provider like ourselves.

-If we are not able to reduce the current level of net customer attrition or if such level should increase, it will have a material adverse effect on our business, operating results and cash available for distributions to unitholders.
+If we are not able to reduce the current level of net customer attrition or if such level should increase, attrition will have a material adverse effect on our business, operating results and cash available for distributions to unitholders.
 For additional information about customer attrition, see Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations - Customer Attrition."